jswaff/chess4j/README.md

 ## Roadmap

-The next area of focus will be to evaluate Java's Vector API.
-Lazy SMP is also on the horizon.

 You can see the combined Prophet / chess4j backlog here: https://trello.com/b/dhcOEaCO/chess4j-board .

 Read about the latest development efforts at https://jamesswafford.dev/ .